lerna-lite/lerna-lite/README.md

 Mainly for the following reasons:

 1. original Lerna repo was unmaintained for nearly 2 years (dependencies were out of date)
-   - this is no longer true since Nrwl took over ownership of Lerna, but the next few points are still valid
+   - this is no longer true since Nrwl took over stewardship of Lerna, but the next few points are still valid
    - keep PRs in sync with original Lerna
-2. desire to create a smaller lib that is more modular than the original Lerna
+2. desire to create a smaller lib that is more modular and smaller than the original Lerna
    - it's smaller since we only copied half of Lerna's commands and a few are totally optional.
    - we don't need all of Lerna's packages anymore since Workspaces are supported by all package managers.
    - the main starting goal of this fork was to keep only `version` and `publish` commands in the core and make everything else optional (install and use only what you really need).